- Go 99.5%

 update reports.job_state set last_run_at = now() where name = 'daily_sales';

-This is the core product direction: explicit query artifacts with local saved targets and predictable session behavior.
+This is the core product direction: explicit query artifacts with local saved targets, predictable session behavior, and report-friendly output.

 Inspect Cache